ruby-openid/ruby-openid2/README.md

 The library is known to work with Ruby 1.9.2 and above on Unix, Max OS X and Win32.

+### Note about the deprecation of stdlib gems `logger`, `rexml`, `net-http`, and `uri`

+Versions 3.0.x were released with hard dependencies on the new stand alone gem replacements for the old stdlib gems.

+This made it impossible for downstream libraries to make the choice to stay on the old stdlib gems.

+As a result, starting with version 3.1.0, they will not be direct dependencies.

+See [this discussion](https://github.com/rubygems/rubygems/issues/7178#issuecomment-2372558363) for more information.

 ## Getting Started

 The best way to start is to look at the rails_openid example.